Coronavirus latest: UK PM Boris Johnson hospitalized with COVID-19 symptoms | DW | 05.04.2020

 British Prime Minister Boris Johnson has been hospitalized 10 days after testing positive for coronavirus.
-The US Surgeon General says next week will be this generation's "9/11 moment."
+Germany now has more than 100,000 cases of COVID-19.
 Follow DW for more.

 Updates in Universal Coordinated Time (UTC/GMT)